SodiumZH/NFF-Girls/wiki/gameplay-en.md

 *Tip: if other mods provide hoes with higher tier than Netherite, it will be a strong weapon.
 Tiers above Netherite hoes (without Efficiency) will be subsequently: 13, 21, 34(max).

+If the hoe has Fortune enchantment, more items will drop on killing mobs as if it has Looting enchantment.
+(0.x.8)

 It has 4 Bauble slots.

 It can be healed with Soul Powder (5) and Soul Apple (15).

-It will be healed by 2 if hit by its owner's *Necromancer's Wand* magic ball.
+~~It will be healed by 2 if hit by its owner's *Necromancer's Wand* magic ball.
 If the owner is wearing a *Necromancer's Hat*, it will be healed by 3 and get 5s Strength II effect.
+(0.x.8)~~

+When it's affected by owner's *Necromancer's Wand* magic ball, it will be healed by 2 (blasted) or 4 (directly hit).
+If owner is wearing *Necromancer's Hat*, it will be healed by 3 (blasted) or 6 (directly hit), and get Strength effect for 10s (blasted) or 15s (directly hit).
+(0.x.8)

 When the player is wearing a *Necromancer's Hat*, the owning Necrotic Reapers nearby (< 8 blocks) will provide Regeneration effect.
 The effect level depends on how many Necrotic Reapers there are around.
 (Regeneration III at most.)